Blaisorblade/pdbp.github.io/index.md

 #### **Pointfree programming challenge**

-One challenge that comes with pointfree programming is getting the *necessary arguments* out of *all arguments*.
+One challenge that comes with pointfree programming is getting the *necessary* arguments out of *all* available arguments.
 One way to deal with this challenge is to keep programs, and therefore, the arguments that come with them, relatively small.

-After all, small program components can be combined to obtain larger ones by plugging them into program templates.
+After all, small program components can be combined to obtain larger, composite programs by plugging them into program templates.

 [*Erik Meijer*](https://en.wikipedia.org/wiki/Erik_Meijer_(computer_scientist)) refers to this programming paradigm in a somewhat funny way as *good programmers write baby-code*.